ammarfaizi2/linux-block/Documentation/vm/memory-model.rst

 hotplug api on memory block boundaries.
 The implementation relies on this lack of user-api constraint to allow sub-section sized memory ranges to be specified to :c:func:`arch_add_memory`, the top-half of memory hotplug.
-Sub-section support allows for `PMD_SIZE` as the minimum alignment granularity for :c:func:`devm_memremap_pages`.
+Sub-section support allows for 2MB as the cross-arch common alignment granularity for :c:func:`devm_memremap_pages`.

 The users of `ZONE_DEVICE` are:

 * pmem: Map platform persistent memory to be used as a direct-I/O target via DAX mappings.